 - Get Involved

-When complete, the East Central Regional Rail Trail will extend more than 50 miles between DeBary and Edgewater with another segment to Titusville.
-The trail will connect urban centers with the countryside, providing a pathway for commuters and recreationists.
-It is also part of the larger East Coast Greenway network stretching north from Florida all the way to Maine.
+With a final 3.5 miles paved in between Osteen and Farmton in 2021, the East Central Regional Rail Trail is complete.
+The trail extends more than 50 miles between DeBary and Edgewater with another segment to Titusville.
+It connects urban centers with the countryside, providing a pathway for commuters and recreationalists.
+It is also part of two growing trail networks: the Coast-to-Coast Trail, a 250-mile route across Florida from the Gulf Coast to the Atlantic Ocean; and the East Coast Greenway network stretching north from Florida all the way to Maine.

 The first leg of the rail-trail was completed in 2011 with a 5.7-mile segment in Volusia County between Osteen and Deltona.
 In 2015, this segment was extended east via a new trail bridge over State Route 415 to Guise Road in rural Volusia County.
 And that same year, two more sections were added to the growing trail: one in Edgewater and another which added a connection to the beautiful Spring-to-Spring Trail.

-The East Central Regional Rail Trail occupies an abandoned rail corridor, which Florida purchased and leased to Volusia and Brevard counties for the express purpose of developing a trail.
+The East Central Regional Rail Trail occupies a former rail corridor, which Florida purchased and leased to Volusia and Brevard counties for the express purpose of developing a trail.
 The move represents the longest rail-trail conversion in the state.

 In addition, the rail-trail was heralded as one the nation's successful efforts to promote healthy recreation and outdoor tourism across America as part of the America's Great Outdoors (AGO) initiative, launched in 2010.
 The initiative is a unique effort by the federal government to reconnect an increasingly urban and sedentary American population with the nation's parks, trails and open spaces.